As summer approaches and the warm sunshine beckons you outside, you’ll likely be in search of fun family activities for all ages.

 Unfortunately, no swim day is without its risks.
-Whether you’re at a sandy beach or a refreshing pool, there are things you can do — both proactively and in the moment — to ensure all swimmers stay safe.
+Whether you’re at a sandy beach or a refreshing pool, there are things you can do — both proactively and, currently, to ensure all swimmers stay safe.
 The key is to make safety an ongoing topic of communication with your family, not a one-and-done conversation.

 Table of Contents